Provably Efficient Exploration in Inverse Constrained Reinforcement Learning: Related Work

-\textbf{Inverse Constrained Reinforcement Learning (ICRL).} Unlike IRL that solely focuses on the recovery of reward functions, ICRL seeks to elucidate the preference of expert agents by inferring which constraints they follow.
-The majority of ICRL algorithms update the cost functions by maximizing the likelihood of generating the expert dataset under the maximum (causal) entropy framework~\citep{Scobee2020MKCL}.
-This method can be efficiently scaled to both discrete~\citep{McPherson2021MKStochasticConstraint} and continuous state-action space~\citep{Malik2021ICRL,baert2023causalicrl,liu2023benchmarking,qiao2023multimodal,xu2024uncertaintyaware}.
+\textbf{Inverse Constrained Reinforcement Learning (ICRL).} Inverse Constraint Learning (ICL) extended the IRL paradigm to account for safety issues.
+This line of research encompasses several notable works. \citet{hugessen2024simplifying} simplify inverse constraint inference to a variant of IRL by jointly identifying the cost function and Lagrange parameters, which are assumed to form a convex cone. \citet{kim2024learning} generalized the IRL framework to infer tight safety constraints from multi-task expert demonstrations, offering both performance and constraint satisfaction guarantees.
+Building on this work, \citet{qadri2025your} revealed that inverse constraint inference recovers a dynamic-conditioned and failure-inevitable constraint set, rather than the original ground-truth constraint set.
+Another line of research in classical ICRL algorithms updated the cost functions by maximizing the likelihood of generating the expert dataset under the maximum (causal) entropy framework~\citep{Scobee2020MKCL}.
+This method has been scaled to both discrete~\citep{McPherson2021MKStochasticConstraint} and continuous state-action spaces~\citep{Malik2021ICRL,baert2023causalicrl,liu2023benchmarking,qiao2023multimodal,xu2024robust,xu2024uncertaintyaware,zhao2025toward}.
 To improve training efficiency, recent studies combined ICRL with bi-level optimization techniques~\citep{Liu2022DICRL,Gaurav2023SoftConstraint}.
-However, current ICRL methods have not explored exploration strategies or conducted theoretical studies about the sample complexity of their algorithms.
+However, neither have these ICRL methods investigated exploration strategies based on estimation errors nor conducted theoretical studies on the sample efficiency of their algorithms.